 Offices

-The PRINCIPAL OFFICE of the Corporation is located at 1800 M Street NW, Suite 400 South, Washington, DC 20036, or as the Board (as defined below) may designate.
+The PRINCIPAL OFFICE of the Corporation is located at 1800 M Street NW, Suite 400 South, Washington, DC 20036, or as the Board of Directors (the “Board”) may designate.

-The REGISTERED OFFICE of the Corporation required by law to be maintained in the State of North Carolina shall be determined through affiliation with a registered agent approved by vote of the Board of Directors ("Board").
+The REGISTERED OFFICE of the Corporation required by law to be maintained in the State of North Carolina shall be determined through affiliation with a registered agent approved by vote of the Board.

 The Corporation may have OTHER OFFICES at such other places, whether within or without the State of North Carolina, as the Board may from time to time determine or as the affairs of the Corporation may require.